deepti82/WorldTour/Pods/Target Support Files/Pods-TraveLibro/Pods-TraveLibro-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Fabric

-Fabric: Copyright 2016 Twitter, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-OSS: http://get.fabric.io/terms/opensource.txt

 ## FirebaseAnalytics

-Copyright 2016 Google
+Copyright 2017 Google

 ## FirebaseCore

-Copyright 2016 Google
+Copyright 2017 Google

 ## FirebaseInstanceID

-Copyright 2016 Google
+Copyright 2017 Google

 ## Google

 Copyright 2016 Google Inc.

 ## GoogleAnalytics

-Copyright 2016 Google

-## GoogleInterchangeUtilities

-Copyright 2016 Google

-## GoogleSymbolUtilities

 Copyright 2016 Google